 When it comes to streamlining and enhancing day-to-day operations in your company, there's nothing more cost-effective nor simpler to use than a knowledge portal.

-The same applies to choosing a knowledge portal - most organisations want to build a knowledge portal using software that isn't too complicated or difficult for employees to understand; this is where Microsoft 365 comes in.
+The same applies to choosing a knowledge portal - most organizations want to build a knowledge portal using software that isn't too complicated or difficult for employees to understand; this is where Microsoft 365 comes in.

-Organisations, from small to large, can take advantage of Microsoft 365's extensive range of information management features, such as integration, document storage and sharing, discussion forums, task management tools and more.
+Organizations, from small to large, can take advantage of Microsoft 365's extensive range of information management features, such as integration, document storage and sharing, discussion forums, task management tools and more.

 But how do you create an effective knowledge portal with Microsoft 365?
-In the following blog, we're going to show you how you can use Microsoft 365 to create a comprehensive, functional knowledge portal that suits the needs of your organisation and enhances company-wide workflow.
+In the following blog, we're going to show you how you can use Microsoft 365 to create a comprehensive, functional knowledge portal that suits the needs of your organization and enhances company-wide workflow.
 Let's take a look.

 In this blog:

-What is a knowledge portal?A knowledge portal provides a single digital point of access to organisational knowledge and integrates repositories of information, directories of experts, collaborative tools, and other applications that facilitate the sharing and exchange of knowledge.
+What is a knowledge portal?A knowledge portal provides a single digital point of access to organizational knowledge and integrates repositories of information, directories of experts, collaborative tools, and other applications that facilitate the sharing and exchange of knowledge.
 It is not a single technology solution, but rather an integrated suite, typically comprised of a front-end interface, content management, enterprise search, and knowledge graph.
-What is the importance of a knowledge portal?At its core, a knowledge portal is designed to enhance and improve the collective intelligence of your organisation; yet in practice, knowledge management can improve productivity, enhance collaboration, and up-skill employees, all while reducing the sky-high costs of expert consulting, training courses, and employee onboarding. |
+What is the importance of a knowledge portal?At its core, a knowledge portal is designed to enhance and improve the collective intelligence of your organization; yet in practice, knowledge management can improve productivity, enhance collaboration, and up-skill employees, all while reducing the sky-high costs of expert consulting, training courses, and employee onboarding. |

 |

 SharePoint can be used to store, manage, and share information and documents; it makes working with others easier, faster and more efficient, and is ideal as a knowledge portal.
-Just like PowerPoint or Word, SharePoint is a part of Microsoft's 365 suite, making it an easy and seamless choice for organisations looking to integrate their teams onto a KM system, without the costs of re-training employees on a new platform.
+Just like PowerPoint or Word, SharePoint is a part of Microsoft's 365 suite, making it an easy and seamless choice for organizations looking to integrate their teams onto a KM system, without the costs of re-training employees on a new platform.
 Here's what SharePoint offers:

 With the rise in scattered workforces and remote working, real-time collaboration across time-zones and continents is more important than ever.
 With features such as workflow automation, task management tools and discussions forums, SharePoint can be used to support the day-to-day operations of a digital or hybrid workplace; it can also be used to collaborate on projects in real-time, assign tasks, send and receive updates, and more.